nzakas/understandinges6/manuscript/04-Objects.md

 console.log(person["first name"]);      // "Nicholas"
 ```

-If you could provide the string literal inside of the object literal property definition then you were all set.
+This pattern works fine for property names that known ahead of time and can be represented with a string literal.
 If, however, the property name was contained in a variable or had to be calculated, then there was no way to define that property using an object literal.

 ECMAScript 6 adds computed property names to object literal syntax by using the same square bracket notation that has been used to reference computed property names in object instances.
 For example: